CaDatPitt/documentation/data-dictionary/application-profiles.md

 * **Subelement(s)**—child nodes of the element node, sometimes required for identifying the correct element node
 * **Attribute(s)**—qualifiers that modify the element
 * **Dublin Core Element**—the mapping to or equivalent element in the Dublin Core Metadata Element Set, version 1.1 (unqualified Dublin Core)
-* **Mandatory**—an indication of the obligation of an element ("yes" for mandatory; "no" for optional); based on whether or not values for the element exist in (nearly) all records
+* **Mandatory**—an indication of the obligation of the element ("yes" for mandatory; "no" for optional); based on whether or not values for the element exist in (nearly) all records
-* **Repeatable**—an indication of whether or not an element can appear more than once in a record
+* **Repeatable**—an indication of whether or not the element can appear more than once in a record
-* **Vocabulary/Encoding Scheme**—controlled vocabularies or encoding schemes that define permitted values for element
+* **Vocabulary/Encoding Scheme**—controlled vocabularies or encoding schemes that define permitted values for the element
 * **Notes**—notes describing the content and/or formatting of the element values
-* **Source Data Example**—a snippet of XML representing the element, as it would appear in the source data file
+* **Source Data Example**—a snippet of XML representing the element, as it would appear in a source data file
-* **Base Layer Example**—an example an element value, as it would appear in the base layer
+* **Base Layer Example**—an example of an element value, as it would appear in a base layer

 **Note**: Multiple element values are separated by a triple pipe (`|||`)unless stated otherwise.